USF International Fellowships for Early and mid-Career Urban Scholars from the Global South

 - Research expense allowance

-- Small budget for the mentor to assist fellow for better performing the research project (if appropriate)
+- Small budget for the mentor to assist the fellow in better performing the research project (if appropriate)

 Eligibilities

-Candidates who meet the following criteria can apply for the USF Fellowship.
+Candidates who meet the following criteria are eligible to apply for the USF Fellowship:

 How to apply?